ericseppanen/json-parser-toy/README.md

 Hopefully this is pretty straightforward.
 The `value` combinator returns its first argument (e.g. `JsonNull {}`), if the second argument succeeds (`tag("null")`).
 That description is a bit of a lazy mental shortcut, because `value` doesn't do any parsing itself.
 Remember, it's a function that consumes one parser function and returns another parser function.
 But because `nom` makes things so easy, it's sometimes a lot easier to use the lazy way of thinking when you're plugging combinators together like Lego bricks.

 Note that I added `Clone` to the data structures, because `value` requires it.
-I also added `Copy` because these are trivially small structs & enums, out of habit.
+I also added `Copy` because these are trivially small structs & enums.

 ## Part 5.
 Prepare to tree.